Adopting During COVID-19

 Throughout these unusual times we are still operating the best we can while abiding by the protocols put out by the government.
 Our furry friends still need to find their forever homes!

 Our adoption paper work process will be digital for the time being.
 The application and contract will be done via email.
+PLEASE read 'How to Adopt' below to ensure the process is completed properly.

 Meeting an animal will be done Monday to Friday between 12:30pm and 3:30pm to ensure there is no overlap with our Animal Care Attendees.
 Dog meet and greets will be done outside in our yard.
 If you are coming into our shelter to meet the cats we ask you to touch as little as possible.
 The shelter is sanitized after each visit.